Supplemental Instruction

 Session SChedule Student FAQ Faculty Resources Testimonials SI Goals Apply to be an SI Leader

-Supplemental Instruction (SI) provides free, organized group study sessions which are open to any student enrolled in historically difficult courses and are led by currently-enrolled University of Utah students who are trained to be SI leaders.
+Supplemental Instruction (SI) provides free, organized group study sessions which are open to any student enrolled in select historically difficult courses.
+These sessions are led by currently-enrolled University of Utah students who have previously taken the course and are trained to be SI Leaders.
 SI sessions are held twice a week for 60 minutes each.

 The Learning Center defines historically difficult courses as ones with high rates of non-passing grades, withdrawls, and incompletes.
 If you are enrolled in a different section of a supported course, you are welcome to attend the SI sessions; however, the course content may not line up depending on course syllabi.